zmylalala/Cryptopunks_Analysis/README.md

 In addition to the above data, transactions involving smart contracts will also have three additional pieces of content:
 (1) The internal process of Ethereum executing transactions (internal transactions);
 (2) The result of the token transfer (token transfer);
-(3) Input parameters (input data) for contract execution
+(3) Input parameters for contract execution
-In a contract source code, not only the contract method (function) will be defined, but also the event and the submission event.
+In a contract source code, not only the contract method will be defined, but also the event and the submission event.
 The submission event will be recorded in the log, and finally the log will be recorded in the receipt function of a transaction that calls the contract.
 CryptoPunk belongs to the third type of transaction.
 Using DUNE can save the work of decoding part of the hash bytecode.